Pratham2405/ESKAPE-Drug-Repurposing-/README.md

 ### Adjustment for Running on High Performance Computing Node (HPC)

 Docking of each molecule takes around 1–2 mins on average.
 Docking 10,000 ligands then, as you can probably see, will take an impractical amount of time to complete.
 For carrying out this script for this many ligands, you need to have access to a High Performance Computing Node.
 An alternate to `VS_Script.py` with suitable modifications catered to HPC has been uploaded to this repository (`VS_Script_HPC.py`).
-For IITD students working on the HPC, (link to Kanha repo) and (link to HPC IITD) are great resources for end-to-end implementation and troubleshooting.
+For IITD students working on the HPC, [HPC IITD](https://supercomputing.iitd.ac.in) and [GitHub Repo](https://github.com/kanha95/HPC-IIT-Delhi) are great resources for end-to-end implementation and troubleshooting.

 ## Citations for Tools and Software